Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 I assigned this the C4 (i.e. note 48).
 Before bringing channels into the code I had C64 trigger this behavior on the left side of the sketch and C5 used to trigger it on the right (where it would run in reverse, starting from grid location 15).
 But I wasn't happy with this use of octaves.
 Deciding to add channels I created another MIDI-trigger instrument in Renoise and set it to output on channel 2.
 This way I could set up each note to map to some specific behavior, with the channel determining on what side of the screen it would appear.

 These kinds of organizing decisions are quite subjective.
 This works for me (so far; perhaps after more use I'll work out some other scheme).
-The point is no one true way to do this; find an approach that works for you.
+The point is that there is no one true way to do this; find an approach that works for you.

 Here's how `onNote48` ended up after that change: